Stay Cool in Extreme Heat by Staying Safe

-- Be sure you know how and where to shut off your propane.
+- Make sure you know how and where to shut off your propane.
 Both outside when turning off the entire supply and inside for the individual appliances.

-- Never store a propane cylinder indoors or in an enclosed area.
+- Make sure you never store a propane cylinder inside or in an enclosed area.

-- Make sure your propane tank and propane grill both have a 10-foot clearance of any dry bush or debris that may ignite easily.
+- Make sure your propane tank and propane grill have a 10-foot clearance from any dry brush or debris that may ignite easily.
 This includes leaves, brush, vegetation, rags, and any trash.

-- Cool down your outdoor tank by hosing it down with cool water from a garden hose.
+- Cool down your tank by hosing it down with cool water from a garden hose.
 This will help lower the temperature of your tank and lower the pressure within it.
-It will also reduce the releasing of excess gas through your tank’s built-in safety feature, the pressure relief valve.
+It will also reduce the release of excess gas through your tank’s built-in safety feature, the pressure relief valve.

-- If extreme heat conditions cause power outages or wildfires near you, it is important to remember to never use an outdoor propane appliance indoors or in enclosed areas as this could result in CO2 poisoning.
+- As always, never use an outdoor propane appliance indoors or in an enclosed space.
+Doing so can result in CO2 poisoning.

-- Do inspect your propane appliances for water or other damage if it is safe to do so.
-If these appliances have an electric component that has been exposed to water, they can be a fire hazard.
+- Inspect your propane system and appliances for any damage when it is safe to do so.
+If there are any electric components that have been exposed to water, these can be a fire hazard.

 To learn more about Extreme Weather Safety visit our safety page